Petlja/PSIML/workshops/ReadMe.md

 ```
 msbuild.exe /t:build workshops.sln
 ```
 Once build process is finished, Jupyter notebooks are generated inside *build* directory in *workshop*.
-Jupyter notebooks can then be stared by cd-ing to that directory and issuing:
+Jupyter notebooks can then be started by cd-ing to that directory and issuing:
 ```
 jupyter notebook
 ```